 3.4.5In addition to the Mandatory Accreditation Programme as required by Bursa Securities, Board members are also encouraged to attend training programmes conducted by highly competent professionals and which are relevant to the Company’s operations and business.
 The Board, assisted by the Nomination and Remuneration Committee, shall on continuous basis assess and determine the training needs of the Directors and disclose in the annual report the trainings attended by the Directors.
 In special circumstances, valid justifications for non-attendance at any training by Directors for the financial year shall also be disclosed.

-3.4.6The tenure of the executive Director is tied to his/her executive office.
+3.4.6The tenure of the Executive Director is tied to his/her executive office.

-3.5.1Pursuant to the Constitution, all Directors must retire once at least every three (3) years but shall be eligible for re-election.
+3.5.1Pursuant to the Constitution, all Directors must retire at least once every three (3) years but shall be eligible for re-election.

 3.6Duty to Disclose Interest